|Other Freelang resources|

 Welsh belongs to the Brittonic branch of the Celtic languages (Gaelic languages being the other branch).
 It has a total of 750,000 speakers, mostly in Wales (UK) but also as far as Argentina (Patagonia), where there is a Welsh colony of 25,000 people.
 The Welsh language has enjoyed a revival since 1993, when it was given equal status with English in the public sector in Wales.

-Download our free dictionary (for Windows) and browse both the Welsh-English and the English-Welsh lists.
+Download our free dictionary (for Windows or Android) and browse both the Welsh-English and the English-Welsh lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.